cmjio/mac-setting-up/02 - Development Environment/03 - Setting up localhost/03& - Installing MySQL.md

 ## Downloading MySQL

 1. Go to [MySQL.com > Downloads](http://www.mysql.com/downloads/mysql/).
 2. Download the latest version that applies to your system.
-Login in order to download.
+Login in order to download if you want, or click the `» No thanks, just start my download!` link below, if you don't want to login/register.

 ## Installing MySQL